Valuable 2023 Quarter Errors, Mint Marks, Die Cracks and Their Values

 1921-D Morgan $1 Silver Coin NGC MS63

-First introduced in 1878, the Morgan Silver Dollar was introduced due to significant pressure from Western mining interests on Congress to stabilize the price of silver following the Civil War and the discovery of vast new silver deposits, particularly the Comstock Lode in Nevada in 1859.
+First introduced in 1878, the Morgan Silver Dollar came about due to Western mining companies lobbying Congress to stabilize the price of silver following the Civil War.

 1921 Morgan Silver Dollar Values